 Look for round brushes that have a nice pointy tip.
 And make sure all the hairs are pointing in the same direction – cheap brushes have hairs that aim in all different directions.
 Once a bristle is damaged, it’s harder to fix it.

-If you’re not sure, it’s best to go with a reputable brand.
-Some of my personal favourites are Princeton Brush, Pro Arte, Escoda, Daler Rowney and Raphael.
+It depends on what’s available where you live, but it’s often best to go with a reputable brand.
+Some of my personal favourites are:

 Download my free watercolour supply guide